lilcodelab/angular-osm-leaflet/README.md

 # Integrate OpenStreetMap using Leaflet with Angular application
-Angular application that implements OpenStreetMap using Leaflet renderer.
+Today many clients for Angular applications requier some kind of maps.
+In this example, I will describe how to implement OpenStreetMap using Leaflet render.

 ## Requirements
 Angular requires a current, active LTS, or maintenance LTS version of Node.js.